0cv/sfdc-libreoffice/README.md

 ## Description

-HTTP Web Go app which converts office documents (word) to a PDF and saves it back on Salesforce.
-Salesforce sends the ContentVersionId of the document to convert, the app queries Salesforce, retrieve the document, convert the office document to a PDF through LibreOfficeKit and save the PDF back to Salesforce.
-It's linked to the Parent ID provided in the request.
+An HTTP Web Go app designed to convert office documents (such as Word files) into PDFs and save them back to Salesforce.
+Salesforce sends the ContentVersionId of the document to be converted, the parent ID to which the PDF will be uploaded to; the app then queries Salesforce, retrieves the document, and converts the office document into a PDF using LibreOfficeKit.
+Afterward, the PDF is saved back to Salesforce and linked to the Parent ID provided in the request.

-The Salesforce session ID is sent also from Salesforce, so that the lambda doesn't perform any authentication
+The Salesforce session ID is also sent from Salesforce, which allows the lambda function to bypass any authentication process.

 ## Pre-requisite